c3lang/c3c/README.md

 3. Run tests and see that they pass.
 (Recommended settings: `c3c compile-test -O0 test/unit`.
    - in this example `test/unit/` is the relative path to the test directory, so adjust as required)
 4. Make a pull request for the new tests.

+## Thank yous

+A huge "thank you" goes out to all contributors and sponsors.

+A special thank you to sponsor @Caleb-o for going the extra mile.